code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-04-spring-jms-activemq-consumer-producer-example.md

 In order to run the example we will use the [Spring Boot](https://projects.spring.io/spring-boot/){:target="_blank"} project that makes it easy to create stand-alone, production-grade Spring based Applications.
 To facilitate the management of the different Spring dependencies, [Spring Boot Starters](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-project/spring-boot-starters){:target="_blank"} are used which are a set of convenient dependency descriptors that you can include in your application.

-The `spring-boot-starter-activemq` dependency includes the needed dependencies needed for using Spring JMS in combination with ActiveMQ.
+The `spring-boot-starter-activemq` dependency includes the needed dependencies for using Spring JMS in combination with ActiveMQ.
 The `spring-boot-starter-test` includes the dependencies for testing Spring Boot applications with libraries that include [JUnit](http://junit.org/junit4/){:target="_blank"}, [Hamcrest](http://hamcrest.org/JavaHamcrest/){:target="_blank"} and [Mockito](http://site.mockito.org/){:target="_blank"}.

 To avoid having to manage the version compatibility of the different Spring dependencies, we will inherit the defaults from the `spring-boot-starter-parent` parent POM.

 A dependency to `activemq-junit` is also added as we will include a basic unit test case that verifies our setup using an embedded ActiveMQ broker.
 The version of the dependency is specified in a property that needs to match with the ActiveMQ version supported by the `spring-boot-starter-activemq` starter.
 At the time of writing this was version <var>'5.14.5'</var>.

 In the plugins section, we included the `spring-boot-maven-plugin` Maven plugin so that we can build a single, runnable "uber-jar".
-This will also allow us to start the web service via a Maven command.
+This will also allow us to start the example via a Maven command.

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>